 WaterOne tests for over 100 regulated and unregulated contaminants in drinking water.
-Our state-of-the art water quality lab utilizes multiple monitoring systems to continuously test our water every single day of the year to ensure the finest water reaches our customers' taps.
+Our state-of-the art water quality lab utilizes multiple monitoring systems, and our water is continuously checked every single day of the year to ensure the finest water reaches our customers' taps.

-All data in this report is from 2014.
+All data in this report is from 2015.
 If a known health-related contaminant is not listed in this report, WaterOne did not detect it in the water.